 Resolutions also call on government to respect its fiduciary responsibility to provide for housing based on the Treaty Right to Shelter.
 The government has taken the position that housing is nothing more than a social obligation and not a fiduciary responsibility based upon Treaty rights.
 A number of resolutions have framed the current AFN approach to housing which calls for more direct engagement of First Nations in a new National Strategy for First Nations Housing that is rights based.

 Key Issues and Activities

 In the absence of a cohesive strategy on the part of the Government of Canada, it is incumbent on First Nations to forge a direction for the future of First Nations Housing both on and off reserve.
-In December 2011 AFN held a workshop to help identify the roles and responsibilities of all parties involved in housing.

 A National Strategy for First Nations Housing

 Resolution 83/2011, Housing as a National Priority, continues previous resolutions that called for the recognition of First Nation Governments to manage and control housing and infrastructure programs from a grassroots, or provincial/territorial organization structure.